Dzanga-Ndoki National Park: Flora and fauna

+Forest stream in Dzanga-Ndoki National Park, part of the Congo Basin rainforest.

 There are three types of forest within Dzanga-Ndoki National Park: mainly dryland, a semi-evergreen forest that contains swamp-forest areas along the rivers and, a closed-canopy, monodominant Gilbertiodendron dewevrei forest.
 The dryland forest is an open, mixed canopy that is dominated by Sterculiaceae and Ulmaceae; often associated with it is a dense understorey of Marantaceae and Zingiberaceae.
 Along the Sangha River, there are stands of Guibourtia demeusii.

 There are several intact populations of key forest fauna including the western lowland gorilla, African forest elephant, chimpanzee, giant forest hog, red river hog, sitatunga, endangered bongo, African forest buffalo, and six species of duiker.
 The gorilla density of 1.6 individuals/km^{2} within the Dzanga sector is one of the highest densities ever reported for the western lowland gorilla.

 The Dzanga-Ndoki National Park has been designated an Important Bird Area (#CF008).
 The IBA is contiguous with two other IBAs, Lobéké of Cameroon (#CM033) and Nouabalé-Ndoki in the Republic of the Congo (#CG001).
 Over 350 bird species have been reported at the national park of which at least 260 can be expected to breed.
 Stiphrornis sanghensis has been described as a new species noted only within Dzanga-Sangha, but further investigation is pending as it may also occur in adjacent parts of Cameroon, the Republic of the Congo and the Democratic Republic of the Congo.

 In May 2013, the slaughtering of 26 African forest elephants by poachers in Dzanga Bai, a reserve in the World Heritage Site Sangha Trinational led to worldwide concern by conservationists.

+Conservation

+Logging truck transporting timber near Libongo, Cameroon.
+Managed logging concessions surround much of the protected Sangha Trinational landscape.

+Dzanga-Ndoki National Park is managed as part of the Dzanga-Sangha Protected Areas (DSPA), a protected area complex administered by the government of the Central African Republic with support from the World Wide Fund for Nature (WWF).
+Management activities include wildlife monitoring, anti-poaching patrols, ecological research and programmes involving local communities.

+Since 2000, the park has also been part of the Sangha Trinational, a transboundary conservation initiative linking Dzanga-Ndoki with Lobéké National Park in Cameroon and Nouabalé-Ndoki National Park in the Republic of the Congo.
+The three parks cooperate on wildlife protection, scientific research and the management of a continuous tropical forest ecosystem that extends across national borders.

+Despite its protected status, the park continues to face pressure from elephant poaching and from logging and mining activities in surrounding areas.
+Outside the park boundaries, the landscape is managed as a mosaic of protected forests, logging concessions and community hunting zones.
+This zoning approach aims to balance biodiversity conservation with the sustainable use of natural resources while maintaining ecological connectivity across the wider Sangha landscape.